CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/NetQ-Configuration-Management/Application-Management.md

 ### Add New User Account

 For each user that monitors at least one aspect of your data center network, a user account is needed.
 Adding a local user is described here.
-Refer to [Integrate NetQ with Your LDAP server](../../../Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Your-LDAP-Server) for instructions for adding LDAP users.
+Refer to {{<link url="Integrate-NetQ-with-Your-LDAP-Server" text="Integrate NetQ with Your LDAP server">}} for instructions for adding LDAP users.

 To add a new user account: